tomglvng/kobo-annotations-exporter/README.md

 # kobo-annotations-exporter

-Export your annotations from your Kobo in a more readeable format.
+Export your annotations from your Kobo device into files.
 * Developer: Thomas Galvaing
 * License: the MIT License (MIT)